reninmohan/Task-master-app/README.md

 # Task Management Web Application

-A simple and intuitive **Task Management Web Application** built with the **MERN Stack** (MongoDB, Express, React, Node.js).
-This project allows users to add, edit, delete, and mark tasks as completed.
-The app also ensures data persistence across sessions by using local storage, and it features a fully responsive UI built with **Bootstrap**.

 ## Key Features:

 - **Add Tasks**: Create tasks by providing a name, description, and due date.